RezaKatebi/Covid19-Animation/README.md

 - Cartopy (instruction on instalaion is provided)

 # Cartopy Installation and Custom Map Guide
 Cartopy is a package that is used to visualize maps on geological data.
-To install it first make a conda enviroment and then install cartopy ```conda install -c conda-forge cartopy```.
+To install it first make a conda enviroment and then install cartopy using ```conda install -c conda-forge cartopy```.

 To use custom background image, first use the following commands to find the path of the caratopy in the eniroment:
 ```python